tomMoulard/htransformation/README.md

 ```
 ## How to use

-To choose a Rule you have to fill the `Type` field with either
+To choose a Rule, you have to fill the `Type` field with either
 - 'Rename'  : to rename a header
 - 'Set'     : to Set a header
 - 'Del'     : to Delete a header